Shadow IT: How to Manage and Fix Shadow IT Issues

 What is shadow IT?

-Essentially, shadow IT is a term that refers to employees using applications, devices, or other forms of technology without the express approval or acknowledgment of the IT department.
-These technologies are said to be used in the “shadows” because the IT department has no knowledge of them.
+Essentially, shadow IT is a term that refers to employees using applications, devices or other forms of technology without the express approval or acknowledgment of the IT department.
+These technologies are said to be used in the “shadows” because the IT department has no knowledge of them which can potentially expose sensitive data and increase risks for data breaches.

 Shadow IT can manifest in a variety of different ways, with a variety of different technologies, including but not limited to:

 • File sharing apps.
-Some employees rely on third party file sharing apps to send videos or other large files to other employees or clients.
+Some employees rely on third party file sharing apps to send videos or other large files to other employees or clients, exposing their companies to the risk of shadow IT.

 • Messengers.
-One of the most common manifestations of shadow it is in the form of messenger apps, which allow employees to chat with other people without having to resort to the company’s own internal app.
+One of the most common manifestations of shadow IT is in the form of messenger apps, which are unauthorized tools that allow employees to chat with other people without having to resort to using the company’s own internal app.
+These productivity apps enhance efficiency but may bypass officially sanctioned communication channels.

 • Personal email platforms.
-Similarly, some employees are motivated to use their personal email platforms on a work machine or while in the office.
+Similarly, some employees are motivated to use their personal email platforms on their employees personal devices or a work machine while in the office.

 • Cloud services.
-You may also find shadow IT issues with cloud services.
-Even if employees only sign up for a cloud service free trial, it could still result in issues for your business.
+You may also find shadow IT issues with cloud services and cloud based applications.
+Even if employees only sign up for a free trial of these cloud based services, it could still result in significant issues for your business.

 • Productivity tools.
-Many employees have great intentions.
-They only resort to shadow IT installations in an effort to boost their own productivity or accomplish something on behalf of the business.
-Because of this, productivity tools tend to be high on the list of common shadow IT issues.
+Many employees with great intentions often resort to shadow IT installations on their personal laptops in an effort to boost their own productivity or accomplish something on behalf of the business.
+These actions, though well-intentioned, can pose a challenge for the IT team who is charged with maintaining security and functionality across all devices.
+Because of this dynamic, productivity tools tend to be high on the list of common shadow IT issues that are flagged by organizations’ IT teams.

 Because of COVID-19 and the rise of remote work, it’s estimated that shadow IT issues will increase by 65 percent.
 In other words, if you haven’t yet been concerned about shadow IT issues in your business, now is the time to get serious about them.